wesleytian/blog/content/2019/gpa.md

 To put that into perspective, the average GPA for University of Michigan's accepted class in 2018 was 3.88 / 4.00.

-Oh and fun fact, I also got a 1 (failing score) on the AP Computer Science exam and my computer science professor told me that I wasn't fit to be do programming.
+Oh and fun fact, I also got a 1 (failing score) on the AP Computer Science exam and my computer science professor told me that I wasn't fit to do programming.
 Nevertheless, I never stopped believing that my future self would pick it up and turn my life around.

 I will split this post into two sections.
 Section one will be about why my GPA was so terrible.
 Section two will be about what I learned from this experience.